 Buttercream is also big news for the exterior decoration of wedding cakes, being piped into all manner of pretty ruffles, scallops and swirls.
 It can be flavoured with extracts, syrups and fresh ingredients to tailor your cake to your tastes.

-You can always opt for a cake that isn’t, strictly speaking, actually cake.
+You can always opt for a cake that isn’t, strictly speaking, a real cake.
 Why not choose macarons in an assortment of flavours and colours?
-Or there’s the kransekage for a marzipan hit and doughnuts for simple, sugary bliss… For more inspiration, head around the world in eight wedding cakes.
+Or there’s the option of having a kransekage for a marzipan hit.
+Doughnuts are also a great option for simple, sugary bliss.